osrf/px4sitl/install.md

 # Imaging the machine and high level Summary

+These documents have been tested for installing from scratch with Ubuntu 18.04 with an Nvidia Graphic Card in an Asus Predator Laptop.

 ## OS Installation
 * plug in ethernet cable
 * Install 18.04.2 Desktop (all settings by default unless otherwise specified)